siddharthdeore/siddharthdeore.github.io/README.md

 <b>Istituto Italiano di Tecnologia, Genova, Italy</b>
 <i>Jul 2021 – Present</i>

+- Responsible for teleoperation activities in the INAIL RT-2 project within the Humanoid Human Centered Robotics (HHCM) Research Line.
-- Developed architectures and modules for integrating devices into the main teleoperation system.
+- Developed and implemented architectures and modules for seamless integration of devices into the main teleoperation system, enhancing the overall functionality and performance.
-- Integrated control algorithms and intelligent operating modes through low and high-level software development in wearable robots, force feedback devices, and sensor systems.
+- Integrated control algorithms and intelligent operating modes through low and high-level software development in wearable robots, force feedback devices, and sensor systems, resulting in improved user experience and increased efficiency.
-- Created drivers to interface teleoperation devices with host systems.
+- Created drivers to interface teleoperation devices with host systems, ensuring smooth communication and compatibility between different components.
-- Implemented existing firmware and developed new functions for embedded systems.
+- Implemented existing firmware and developed new functions for embedded systems, enhancing the capabilities and versatility of the devices.
-- Developed a plugin-based modular real-time middleware for teleoperation.
-Integrated with various communication protocols (UDP/TCP, CAN, RS485, RS232) with non-blocking interfaces, adhering to industry standards for reliable and efficient data transmission.
+- Developed a plugin-based modular real-time middleware for teleoperation, integrating various communication protocols (UDP/TCP, CAN, RS485, RS232) with non-blocking interfaces, adhering to industry standards for reliable and efficient data transmission.
-- Integrated with state-of-the-art middlewares such as ROS/ROS2 and XBotCore.
+- Integrated with state-of-the-art middlewares such as ROS/ROS2 and XBotCore, leveraging their capabilities and expanding the functionality of the teleoperation system.
+- Maintained clear and concise documentation of all development activities, ensuring ease of understanding and facilitating future maintenance and updates.
+- Collaborated with cross-functional teams to achieve bimanual teleoperation on a hydraulic quadruped.

 <b>Skills:</b> C, C++17, Python, Matlab, ROS, ROS2, XBot, Quadratic Programming, MPC